 Male and female build the nest together over the course of a week in May or early June, making a mound out of dead plant materials such as sedges and marsh grasses that grow along the lake’s edge.
 Then one of the loons crawls on top of the mound and shapes the interior to the contours of its body.
 The finished nest is about 22 inches wide and looks like a clump of dead grasses by the edge of the water.

 Common Loons spend a lot of their time working shallow waters for fish: swimming slowly and sticking their heads into the water to look for fish, then diving suddenly after their quarry with a quick plip! that hardly leaves a ripple on the water’s surface.
 Loons do all their feeding during the day, when they can best see their prey.
 At times, loons can be seen sticking one foot up out of the water and waggling it—this may be a means of cooling off, as scientists have observed loons waggling their feet more often on sunny, midsummer days.
 Loons also perform a territorial display of lifting their body upright and flapping their wings vigorously.
 Canoeists who get too close to a loon may witness this display, along with a defensive tremolo call as the loon swims away.
 Loons also tremolo when they fly from lake to lake or in circles above a lake, their necks sticking straight out and feet trailing behind them.
 They can be very vocally active with nocturnal choruses.
 After sundown, many North Woods lakes reverberate with the echoes of loon wails and yodels and tremolos (which writer John McPhee called “the laugh of the deeply insane”).
 In spring, loon mates arrive back on their lake separately.
 Loons are monogamous, and pair bonds typically last about 5 years.
 If one year one of the mates doesn’t return, the other will quickly pair up with another mate.
 The male defines his territory through yodeling.
 Courtship consists of swimming in circles and synchronous dives.
 If nesting is successful, loon chicks can be seen going for a ride around the lake on a parent’s back.Back to top

-North American Common Loon populations are stable and healthy overall, and between 1966 and 2014 populations remained stable, and slightly increased in the U.S., according to the North American Breeding Bird Survey.
-The North American Waterbird Conservation Plan rates them an 11 out of 20 on the Continental Concern Score, and lists them as a Species of Moderate Concern.
-They are not on the 2014 State of the Birds Watch List.
+North American Common Loon populations have been stable overall between 1966 and 2019 according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 1.2 million and rates them 11 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Common Loons require clear, unpolluted lakes, and can be harmed by pollution and disturbances.
 Regional declines have occurred at the southern edge of their range.
 In the Midwest, loons have disappeared from breeding sites in Illinois, Indiana, Iowa, and Ohio, and are only found in northern areas of Minnesota, Wisconsin, and Michigan.
 Their range has retracted in New England as well, though loon populations have rebounded there thanks to restoration efforts.
 Lead fishing sinkers, which loons ingest when they scoop up pebbles off the lake bottom to store in their gizzards, have been a significant cause of loon deaths from lead poisoning.
-Mercury from the burning of coal can build up in lakes through rainfall, and this has led to poor reproductive success for Common Loons in Canada, New England, and Wisconsin.
+Mercury, from the burning of coal, can build up in lakes through rainfall, and this has led to poor reproductive success for Common Loons in Canada, New England, and Wisconsin.
 Common Loons are often caught inadvertently by commercial fishing nets, both on the Great Lakes and in the ocean.
 Acid rain can acidify lakes, reducing fish populations that loons depend on.
 Human activity, particularly motorboats, can disturb loons on breeding lakes.
 Ocean oil spills can cause die-offs on loon wintering waters.Back to top